petterjuan/studio2.0/README.en.md

 NEXT_PUBLIC_FIREBASE_STORAGE_BUCKET=your-project.appspot.com
 NEXT_PUBLIC_FIREBASE_MESSAGING_SENDER_ID=...
 NEXT_PUBLIC_FIREBASE_APP_ID=1:...

+# Firebase Admin (Service account key for the backend)
+# Generate this from your Firebase Project Settings > Service accounts
+# Paste the entire content of the JSON file on a single line.
+FIREBASE_SERVICE_ACCOUNT_KEY={"type": "service_account", ...}

 # Stripe (Obtained from Stripe Dashboard -> Developers -> API keys)
 # If this key is not provided, the checkout will simulate a successful purchase.